 For his work, Incandela has received awards and honors including the Special Fundamental Physics Prize, and is a member of the National Academy of Sciences.

-Alan Guth currently holds the title of Victor Weisskopf Professor of Physics at MIT.
+Alan Guth currently holds the title of Victor Weisskopf Professor of Physics at Massachusetts Institute of Technology.
 Previously, Guth has held postdoctoral positions at Princeton University, Columbia University, Cornell University, and the Stanford Linear Accelerator Center (SLAC).
 He earned his B.S. in physics at MIT in 1968, and completed his MS and PhD there by 1971.

 Guth is a theoretical particle physicist and cosmologist, best known for developing the idea of cosmic inflation (a theory that revises the Big Band theory to explain the expansion of the universe).
 Over the years, Guth has continued to develop this idea through numerous papers, and it has become a major theory in current cosmology.
 A popular work from Guth includes The Inflationary Universe which details Guth’s account the origins of the universe through his theory of cosmic inflation.